ulfschneider/ulf.website/content/posts/2011-04-14-box-bullet-line.md

 ## Dependency

-Let´s start with the basics.
+Let's start with the basics.
 A line between two boxes indicates a dependency between two system components.
 A box is a component.
 In early phases, when you explore an existing system or design a new one when directions of communication are not of highest importance, the undirected dependency between components is a good starting point.

 <figure>
 <img src="/img/agile/bbl_dependency.png" />